smallrye/smallrye-mutiny/documentation/docs/tutorials/retrying.md

 As an alternative to `atMost`, you can also use `until`.
 This method accepts a predicate called after every failure.
+When used, a backoff should not be used.

 If the predicate returned `true,` it retries.
 Otherwise, it stops retrying and propagates the last failure downstream: